DataDog/documentation/content/en/account_management/billing/usage_monitor_apm.md

 ### Set Alert on Analyzed Spans

 To get alerts in case a code deployment causes a spike in Analyzed Spans generated, set up [App Analytics monitors][5] on Analyzed Spans.
-Get notified at any moment if the APM event volumes in any scope (`service`, `availability-zone`, etc…) of your infrastructure is growing unexpectedly:
+Get notified at any moment if the Analyzed Span volumes in any scope (`service`, `availability-zone`, etc…) of your infrastructure is growing unexpectedly:

 {{< img src="tracing/faq/apm_events_monitor.mp4" alt="Analytics View" video="true" responsive="true" style="width:90%;">}}